skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 © Universität Bielefeld

-In 2018, the Stifterverband für die Deutsche Wissenschaft e.V.
-(Donors' Association for the Promotion of Sciences and Humanities in Germany) opened the Diversity Audit "Shaping Diversity" process for Bielefeld University.
-Over the next two years, the steering group for the diversity policy project and a steering committee set up specifically for the audit with university members from research and teaching, studies, and administration and technology will work on selected priority topics for the promotion of diversity at our university.
+In 2018, the Stifterverband für die Deutsche Wissenschaft [Donors' Association for the Promotion of Science and the Humanities in Germany] opened the "Shaping Diversity" diversity audit process for Bielefeld University.
+Over the next two years, the steering group for the diversity policy project and a steering committee set up specifically for the audit with university members from research and teaching, study programmes, administration and technology will work on selected key topics for promoting diversity at our university.

 back to top